-For prescription drugs received in a doctor’s office or pharmacy, Medicare Part B enrollees will typically be responsible for 20% of the Medicare-approved amount once the Part B deductible is met.
+For prescription drugs received in a doctor’s office or pharmacy, Medicare Part B enrollees will typically be responsible for 20% of the Medicare-approved amount for the drug (once they meet their Part B deductible).
 Drugs that are received by a hospital outpatient require a copayment that can vary in cost.

 Medicare Part A covers certain prescription drugs related to pain relief and symptom control during hospice care.
 These drugs require a copayment of no more than $5.

 A Medicare Supplement Insurance plan can help cover these out-of-pocket Medicare costs.

 Medicare Part D Plans and Some Medicare Advantage Plans Cover Medicine

 Medicare Part C and Part D also offer drug coverage in various forms.

 Medicare Part D consists of an optional collection of prescription drug plans that can be used in combination with Original Medicare.

 Each drug plan will vary in regards to the drugs that are covered, the amount at which they are covered and the overall cost of the plan.
 Medicare Part D plans may come with premiums, deductibles, copayments and coinsurance.

 As mentioned above, you can compare Part D plans available where you live and enroll in a Medicare prescription drug plan online when you visit MyRxPlans.com.